ihateandreykrasnokutsky/ihateandreykrasnokutsky/README.md

 I love artificial intelligence — not just as a tool, but as a concept.\
 My goal is to help people build AGI.\
-This is what drives my learning and my work.
+This is what drives my learning.

 ## 📬 Contact